-The Northwest Public Health Training Center supports students working on a variety of projects in Washington, Alaska, Idaho, and Oregon.
-Applications for funding during the 2019–20 school year are now open.
+The Northwest Center for Public Health Practice supports students working on a variety of projects in Washington, Alaska, Idaho, and Oregon.

-The Northwest Public Health Training Center has funding to support students completing practice-based projects in public health organizations around the region.
-Twenty proposals will be funded up to $3,500 each during the 2019–20 school year.
-Stipends are distributed directly to students and are intended to help them defray living expenses during their hands-on training experience.
+Approximately twenty practice-based projects in public health organizations will be funded up to $3,500 each during the 2023–24 school year.
+Stipends are distributed directly to students and are intended to help them defray living expenses during their hands-on learning experience.

-Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
+Student Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
 This placement should provide structured opportunities or experiences to allow the student to apply acquired knowledge and skills in a public health practice setting.

 Stipends are available for:

-- Graduate and doctoral students enrolled public health, psychology, sociology, and social work degree programs.
+- Graduate and doctoral students enrolled in public health, psychology, sociology, and social work degree programs.

-- Undergraduate juniors or seniors enrolled in public health, psychology, sociology, and social work degree programs.
+- Undergraduate juniors and seniors enrolled in public health, psychology, sociology, and social work degree programs.
 Undergraduate applications must include a letter of support from a faculty member.

-Project work must be based in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a university in this region.
+Project work must address populations in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a college or university in one of these states.
 Stipends will be awarded to US citizens, non-citizen US nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible.

 Compile an application packet with the following information (You should have all of these pieces ready before submitting your application):